horacioleon/challenge-remote-access/client_side.md

 ``"/etc/default/proxy_ssh@client-a" [New File]``

 If you don't see this things maybe you are on the wrong path or file, please press ESC key, then ":" (without the "), now you can give orders to vi, we have to quit the editor, now write "q!" (without the ") and after ENTER.
-Check the path with pwd commnad, then check the name of the file.
+Check the path with pwd command, then check the name of the file.

 ````
 [root@client-a default]# pwd